Sneakyhydra/SneakDex/services/parser/README.md

 - Enforces maximum & minimum content size
 - Validates Kafka payloads
-- Does not execute or render untrusted HTML
-- Runs as a non-root user when containerized
+- Runs as a non-root user when containerized in production

 ## 📄 Sample ParsedPage Output